-In 2012-13, when smokers in Grades 6-9 were asked where they usually got their cigarettes, most reported obtaining them from social sources.
-One third of smokers usually asked someone to buy cigarettes for them, or bought them from a friend or someone else.
-Nearly as many reported being given cigarettes by a friend, family member or someone else, or taking them from a family member.
-Approximately one in four smokers reported usually purchasing cigarettes from a store themselves (Figure 9.1).
+In 2018-19, when smokers in grades 7-9 were asked where they usually got their cigarettes, most reported obtaining them from social sources.
+More than one-quarter of smokers usually asked someone to buy cigarettes for them, and nearly as many bought them from a friend or someone else.
+Three in ten reported being given cigarettes by a friend, family member or someone else, or taking them from a family member (Figure 8.1).

 Figure 8.1 data table with 95% confidence intervals

 |Ask someone to buy them for me||26.7 [20.4-32.9]|

 |Given by a friend or someone else||17.0 [11.4-22.7]|